rust-lang/rustc-dev-guide/src/crates-io.md

 As of <!-- date: 2021-07 --> July 2021, there is no official policy for vetting new dependencies to the compiler.
-Generally, new dependencies are not added to the compiler unless their is a good reason to do so.
+Generally, new dependencies are not added to the compiler unless there is a good reason to do so.

 ## Permitted dependencies